rkruk/DomainWatchdog/README.md

 - Rate Limits: Some WHOIS servers may rate-limit requests.
 The tool uses ThreadPoolExecutor to parallelize domain checks, which may help avoid timeouts but could still be affected by server limitations.

 ### Troubleshooting
+- Email Sending Issues.
+Ensure that the:
+  - EMAIL_SENDER,
+  - EMAIL_PASSWORD,
+  - SMTP_SERVER,
-- Email Sending Issues: Ensure EMAIL_SENDER, EMAIL_PASSWORD, SMTP_SERVER, and SMTP_PORT secrets are correctly configured.
+  - and SMTP_PORT
+  secrets are correctly configured.
 Some email providers may require app-specific passwords or additional security settings.
 - Domain Check Failures: Check domain_check.log for error messages if a domain fails to load.
 WHOIS rate-limiting or network issues can sometimes prevent successful domain data retrieval.
 - Environment-Specific Variables: Be cautious when printing environment variables in logs to avoid accidental exposure of sensitive data.